Back to NetMore Guide

 How leads connect to scenarios

 Lead records attach to the scenario that generated them.
-A lead may come from an address submission, a report request, or a contact request.
-This keeps follow-up anchored to the numbers the seller actually reviewed.
+A lead may come from a verified address submission, a quick report email request, a full contact request, or a report sent by the agent from the dashboard.
+This keeps follow-up anchored to the numbers and property context the seller actually reviewed.

 Lead history stays tied to the scenario so follow-up can reference the numbers the seller already reviewed.